Accounts receivable refers to sales the business has made but for which payment has not yet been received.

 This ratio shows how long it takes a company to convert its receivables into cash.

-Request a demo and we'll show you exactly how our accounts receivable automation software raises the bar and empowers accounts receivable finance teams to unlock their own decision intelligence on a global scale.
+Request a demo and we'll show you exactly how AR automation software raises the bar and empowers accounts receivable and finance teams to unlock their own decision intelligence on a global scale with AR collection management software.